akeaswaran/SoonerReport/README.md

     - Follow the given Slack example for this.
     - Make sure to replace the path to `slack.R` with a path to your service's file.
 4. Add any dependencies you need to for your service to the list in the Dockerfile.
 Make sure to use `\` to put each new dependency on its own line, like the existing ones.
-5. Update `main.yml` with any customizable input variables you must configure for your service, including your `SERVICE_ENABLED` boolean from step 3.
+5. Update `.github/workflows/main.yml` and `.github/actions/action.yml` with any customizable input variables you must configure for your service, including your `SERVICE_ENABLED` boolean from step 3.
-    - Follow the Slack stuff as an example and make the boolean the only required variable of the lot.
+    - Follow the Slack stuff as an example.
+    - In `.github/actions/action.yml`, make `SERVICE_ENABLED` the boolean the only required variable of the lot.
 6. Update README.md with documentation on how to configure necessary environment variables for your service.
     - Follow the Slack section as an example.